-An applicant from a junior college or state teachers college in California, who upon graduation from high school did not qualify for admission in freshman standing, must present evidence that he has removed all entrance deficiencies and that he has in addition
+An applicant from a junior college or state teachers college in California, who, upon graduation from high school did not qualify for admission in freshman standing, must present evidence that he has removed all entrance deficiencies and that he has in addition

-- (a) Completed not less than fifteen semester units of work in courses acceptable for advanced standing in the college of the University to which admission is sought, with a satisfactory average as distinguished from a barely passing grade, or - (b) Completed not less than fifteen semester units of work in courses acceptable for advanced standing in the college of the University to which admission is sought, with a distinctly high average of scholarship.
+- (a) Completed not less than sixty semester units of work acceptable for advanced standing in the college of the University of California to which admission is sought, with a satisfactory average as distinguished from a barely passing grade, or - (b) Completed not less than fifteen semester units of work in courses acceptable for advanced standing in the college of the University to which admission is sought, with a distinctly high average of scholarship.

-Subject A: English Composition.-Credit for Subject A (English Composition) is given upon certificate only to those students who enter the University with advanced standing, provided they present credentials showing the satisfactory completion elsewhere of collegiate training in composition.
+Subject A: English Composition.-Credit for Subject A (English Composition) is given upon certificate only to those students who enter the University with at least 60 units of advanced standing, provided they present credentials showing the completion elsewhere of the required training in composition.
 In all other cases an examination by this University at Berkeley or Los Angeles, or under its jurisdiction elsewhere, is required.